PritePasZ/Nexsiz/README.md

 # Nexsiz
 **Made By PritePasZ#3071**

+* **Version 0.1.7b**

 For educational purposes.

-Credits : to TheSourceCode for their useful guides & tutorial on how javascript the bot
+Credits : To TheSourceCode for their useful guides & tutorial on how javascript the bot

 # What is Nexsiz